Duele el Corazón: Music video

 The release of the song was accompanied with an official lyric video which was uploaded to Enrique's account on YouTube, which got 50 million views in three weeks.
 On the same day, Enrique posted a short clip of himself shooting the official music video of the song.
 The official video was filmed in Panama.
 The video was produced by London-based production company Artist Preserve with executive producers and Enrique's long time creative collaborators Yasha Malekzad and Kasra Pezeshki.
 Cuban director Alejandro Pérez directed the video.
-The video features Swedish born model Kelly Gale.
+The video features Swedish model Kelly Gale.
 It was released on YouTube on 13 May 2016.

 The lyrics fit well to form a storyline combined with the depicted scenes in the music video.
 It is about an old love of Enrique's character with a woman with whom he had a happy relationship.
 But since the woman has left him for her current, abusive husband it went downhill for her.
 In the video, Enrique's character comes together with her but the powerful, rich abusive husband manipulates this by shooting at and kidnapping Enrique in order to prevent his wife from leaving him for Enrique as the meeting was intended for.
 However, as he takes Enrique, the woman arrives just on time to witness the ordeal and her wounded love, strongly disapproving the abusive husband's actions.
 He orders Enrique out of the helicopter and lets him go, as the master plan failed (he ultimately wanted to prevent the meeting to keep the girl for himself instead, but ends up with her witnessing the kidnapping and his crime).
 It is visible that the abusive husband hesitates to let him go, but the viewers see a happy end as Enrique is released to the girl to reunite.
 However, the video ends with a scene of Enrique leaving on his own without his true love and the helicopter passing over, implying she still went off with them, therefore sketching the scenario that the girl arriving to the ordeal only saved him from malicious intent or worse faith that would result from the kidnapping, as it was interrupted in progress, and additionally gave them room for meeting each other instead of coming back together.